Eight Facts about Lewy Body Dementia

 5. There are similarities with Parkinson’s disease

-Many of the neuromuscular symptoms of Parkinson’s disease are also exhibited by people with Lewy Body Dementia, but in DLB, the cognitive symptoms begin earlier, often within 12 months of a misdiagnoisis of Parkinson’s.
+Many of the neuromuscular symptoms of Parkinson’s disease are also exhibited by people with Lewy Body Dementia.
+People who experience problems with their movement first may be misdiagnosed with Parkinson’s.

 6. Sleep can be affected